dlee67/dlee67/README.md

 "Learning is more of number of projects than number of years ..." <br>
 https://www.youtube.com/watch?v=TK6EPvrmcBk - How to be a bad professor "What matters is the amount of projects you've completed, not the amount of projects you've started." <br>
-There is supposedly a third presentation: "how to do a bad presentation."
+There is supposedly a third presentation: "how to give a bad presentation."
 <hr><hr>

 https://terrytao.wordpress.com/career-advice/work-hard/ - Says the modern day mathematics genius